On differential inclusions arising from some discontinuous systems: Another type of control for providing an object motion in the vicinity of the surface

 Having obtained the parameters $c^*$, $b^*$, substitute them into the system given.
-Integrate the closed-loop system numerically (for this example the Rosenbrock stiff 3-4-th order method was used) and finally have $x_1(0.2) \approx 0.54513$, $x_2(0.2) \approx 2.50537$, $x_3(0.2) \approx 2.95221$, so we see that the desired value on the right endpoint is achieved with an error of order $5 \times 10^{-3}$.
+Integrate the closed-loop system with the Rosenbrock stiff 3-4-th order method and finally have $x_1(0.2) \approx 0.54513$, $x_2(0.2) \approx 2.50537$, $x_3(0.2) \approx 2.95221$, so we see that the desired value on the right endpoint is achieved with an error of the order $5 \times 10^{-3}$.
+So these values have been improved via ``correcting'' the parameters of the surface considered.
 Picture~2 demonstrates the results of calculations.
 The black lines denote the curves which were obtained via the method of the paper, while the dashed red lines denote the curves obtained via integration of the closed-loop system.
+It is easy to see that $|s_1(x^*(t))|, |s_2(x^*(t)| < \varepsilon_s$ beginning from some time moment, where the value $\varepsilon_s$ is of the order $10^{-1}$, so the system considered hits $\varepsilon_s$-vicinity of the desired surface at some finite time moment and remains there after this moment.
+For decreasing this vicinity, one has to increase the gains~$\alpha_i$, $i = \overline{1,m}$ (see also Remark 10 below).

 \begin{remark} In addition to regulating the structure of the vector-function $s(x)$ (i.e. the parameters $C$ and $b$), one may consider the gains $\alpha_i$, $i = \overline{1,m}$, ``free'' as well and optimize them based on the desired properties of the system according to a similar scheme. \end{remark}